Lecturer, Industrial Design

 Mirna's research interests include: games and toys as tools for teaching and learning sustainable development principles and practices, and the relationship between innovation and sustainable design and development.

-Mirna is teaching the Junior studios for Industrial Design (IndD 301 and IndD 302) in which students learn systematic design methodologies and advanced concepts in Industrial Design.
+Mirna is teaching the Junior studios for Industrial Design (IndD 301, IndD 302 & IndD 499) in which students learn systematic design methodologies, advanced concepts in Industrial Design and the Application of Sustainable Design Frameworks for the Circular Economy.